Nine ways automation helps you drive down costs while increasing quality

 5. Automation increases morale and guarantees a happier workforce.

 Automation increases morale and guarantees a happier workforce.
 Automation means that work is more regular and predictable, so you can efficiently manage your human resources and assign the right people to the right project at the right time.
 Humans rarely find repetitive work to be fulfilling.
-By freeing your employees from tedious and manual labor, they can focus on other essential tasks and feel more enthusiastic about their jobs.
+By freeing your employees from tedious and manual labour, they can focus on other essential tasks and feel more enthusiastic about their jobs.

 6. Automation enables real-time information sharing so that you can reach all your stakeholders quickly, decreasing information gaps and costly misunderstandings.